 Pollinator Palooza is part of the zoo’s ongoing conservation efforts to help save Monarch Butterflies.
 Dennis Dinwiddie, the zoo’s Curator of Education and Conservation, leads the Kansas Association of Zoos (KAZOO) Conservation Committee in Monarch conservation for all seven of the accredited Kansas Zoos.
 Together, zoos across the state of Kansas are utilizing their resources to provide more Monarch habitat and raise public awareness.

 Guests who currently visit the zoo can explore the butterfly gardens as well as the bee hives.
 The Lorikeet Aviary and all of Adventure Trail will re-open May 7th with $1 feedings available to the guests.
-The butterfly house will open in June.
+The butterfly house will be open June-September.
 More information regarding the zoo’s monarch conservation projects can be found on our website.